AY2526S1-CS2103T-W11-2/tp/docs/UserGuide.md

 list
 ```

-and confirms that all new members appear correctly.
+and confirms that all new members appear correctly. <br>
 <img src="images/NewMembersAdded.png" alt="new members added" width="450" />

 <box type="info" seamless>